 The best asset protection planners understand how liens are used in such everyday business arrangements, and they capitalize on such processes.
 Utilizing a standard business arrangement for asset protection is especially desirable because it appears that no intentional asset protection was done.
 Because normal business arrangements often use accounts receivable to secure a lease agreement, a lessor’s lien is an especially good way to protect this valuable asset.

 The best type of lessor’s lien, of course, is one that is held by a company who is friendly towards the lessee, because we can then draft the lease and lien terms to best suit our needs.
-Often times I will take property in a business, sell it to another business, and lease it back to the original business.
-This is called a ―lease-back‖ arrangement, and has two benefits: first you protect one piece of property by putting it in a separate entity, and then you lease back the property to the original entity, and put a lessor’s lien on a second asset.
+Often times I will take property in business, sell it to another business, and lease it back to the original business.
+This is called a ―lease-back arrangement, and has two benefits.
+First you protect one piece of property by putting it in a separate entity, and then you lease back the property to the original entity and put a lessor’s lien on a second asset.
 For example, an LLC could sell an office building to a 2nd LLC, lease the building back to the 1st LLC, and subsequently place a lessor’s lien on the 1st LLC’s accounts receivable.

 Despite the advantages of equity stripping via LLC capitalization and the lessor’s lien, these programs may not completely meet an individual’s needs.
 For example, if an individual wanted to protect their $500,000 free and clear home, they would have to promise a large capital contribution of either services or cash to the LLC.
 Honoring such an obligation might not be desirable.
 Furthermore, if the person who held the obligation manages the LLC, then the LLC that holds the lien would be considered an insider under fraudulent transfer law.
 Although this does not necessarily mean a fraudulent transfer has occurred, it may somewhat reduce the lien’s chance of survival if its validity was challenged.
 Fortunately, multi-stage equity stripping allows us to overcome these obstacles.

 Multi-stage equity stripping is simply the process of placing two or more liens on a piece of property.
 If the target property is real estate (the most common equity-stripped asset), we most often have a client use the property to obtain an Equity Line of Credit (ELOC).
 The benefits of an ELOC are fourfold.
 First, although the lien is filed when the ELOC account is opened, one need not pay interest or other fees until the ELOC is actually used.
-Only under severe creditor duress does the ELOC even need to be exercised12.
-Second, oftentimes homeowners wish to ―un-trap‖ equity in their homes, so that they may invest the proceeds for profit.13 An ELOC is an 12.
+Only under severe creditor duress does the ELOC even need to be exercised.
+Second, oftentimes homeowners wish to ―un-trap equity in their homes, so that they may invest the proceeds for profit.